hetalang/heta-compiler/docs/dynms.md

 Static states are marked with `static: true` and can be modified by events only.
 If `derivative` is defined for a static state, it is ignored.

-If `static` is not specified, the state is dynamic by default.
+If `static` is not specified, the state is dynamic (not static) by default.

 ```json
 {